Peach Turnovers

 - Preheat oven to 400F.
 Line a cookie sheet with parchment paper.

-- In a small bowl, beat the egg.
-Take one square, brush the edges with some of the egg.
-Spread about 1/4 of the cheesecake filling into the middle then top with 1-2 tablespoons of pie filling (don't overfill), being careful not to get too close to the edge.
+- Take one square and brush the edges with some of the beaten egg.
+Spread about 1/4 of the cheesecake filling in the middle then top with 2 tablespoons filling, being careful not to get too close to the edge.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.